REMLA-8/operation/vagrant/README.md

 3. It's recommended to move to the `k8s` folder in the repository and check if everything is running with `kubectl get services` (or similar).
 You can either set `export KUBECONFIG=k3s.yaml` once per shell or you can pass `--kubeconfig k3s.yaml` each command.

 4. Now, a bunch of prerequisite helm charts must be installed.
 Due to the design of MetalLB it's not practical to package this in a single chart.
 In the future we will look into `helmfile` or other options.
 You can also run the `./full_deploy.sh` file, which will run all of the below.
 It might not succeed the first time as some earlier services might not be ready.
 Wait a bit and re-run.
+Run `kubectl get pods` to make sure all pods are running.
 ```
 export KUBECONFIG=k3s.yaml